MathVerg/WriteUp/InsomniHackTeaser2024/Tinderbox/Readme.md

   ...
 }
 ```
-It is passed to `fixe_typo` as first argument.
+It is passed to `fix_typo` as first argument.
 And then:
 ```C
 function fix_typo(a:int, b:int, c:int) {
   var d:int = stack_pointer;